ycpcs/cs320-spring2022/assign/assign02.md

 Some possible examples:

-* Learn a new programming environment, e.g. C#, .NET, and MS Visual Studio; Android and IntelliJ; Python, PyCharm, and Pygame
+* Learn a new programming environment and language, e.g. C#, .NET, and MS Visual Studio; Android and IntelliJ; Python, PyCharm, and Pygame
-* Learn a new programming language, e.g., Clojure, Scala, Erlang and write a non-trivial program in that language
-* Learn about JavaScript (JS) and AJAX for rich web client interfaces, develop a web application.
-Thee are many forms of JS from which to choose
+* Learn about JavaScript (JS) for developing rich, interactive web client interfaces, develop a web application in JS.
+Thee are many forms of JS from which to choose.
-* Try developing your own website using Grails or Ruby on Rails
+* Try developing your own website using Grails or Ruby on Rails or some other web development platform.
 * Learn about programming embedded systems and hardware interfacing, e.g., AVR, Arduino, and then use it in a hardware project (a data logger, robot, etc.)